Getting started with Shopify Credit

 To use Shopify Credit, you need to meet the following minimum requirements:

-• A valid United States Social Security Number (SSN) is required.
+- If you’re the sole owner of the business, then you must provide a valid United States Social Security Number (SSN).
 Your SSN is used only to verify your identity.
 Your credit score isn't affected.

-• The store owner must have a physical personal address in the United States or Puerto Rico.
-Other United States territories aren't supported.
+- If your business has multiple owners, then at least one owner must have a physical personal address in the United States or Puerto Rico (other United States territories and Registered Agent addresses aren’t supported).

-• You must be on any Shopify plan except for Shopify Plus.
+- You must be on any Shopify plan.

 These requirements aren't exhaustive and additional criteria might apply for eligibility.